Are You Overpaying?

 Why use a broker instead of going direct?

 A broker works for you, not the insurer.
 We find the right policy, read the fine print, and review everything annually as your circumstances change.
-There is no extra cost - brokers are paid a commission by the insurer, so you get independent advice for free.
+There is no extra cost - brokers are paid a commission by the insurer, so you get independent advice at no additional charge.

-Most people think they have the right insurance until they need it.
-Tell us what you drive and how you use it - we will come back with a straight answer on what you need and what it should cost.
-Takes about three minutes.
-No obligation, no fees.
+Most people think they have the right insurance.
+Then they need it.
+Tell us what you drive and how you use it.
+We will come back with a straight answer on what you need and what it should cost.
+No obligation.